-That’s an awesome food and it’s known to have many, many benefits.
-Chia seeds are basically fat and fibres.
+That’s awesome food and it’s known to have many, many benefits.
+Chia seeds are basically fat and fibers.
 The composition is the following:

 - 35% fat

 The rest is water.
-What’s interesting is that more of 40% of chia seeds is carbs, but most of it is actually fibres.
-Fibre doesn’t rise either insulin or blood sugar.
+What’s interesting is that more of 40% of chia seeds are carbs, but most of it is actually fibers.
+Fiber doesn’t rise either insulin or blood sugar.
 This makes chia seed definitely a low carb food and your body won’t have to digest 95% of it.
 Some think that chia seed being so low carb, it wouldn’t event stop autophagy – your body burning fat – on a fast.

-When you’re preparing for a fast, eating more fibres, which keeps your gut flora well fed, and helping your body feeling less hungry, thus eating less, are great way to slowly adapt to less food.
+When you’re preparing for a fast, eating more fibers, which keeps your gut flora well-fed and helping your body feeling less hungry, thus eating less, are a great way to slowly adapt to less food.

 Chia seeds are also known to be full of nutrients, which you’ll deplete pretty quickly when fasting: